anupamaaas/anupamaaas/README.md

 -->

-- 🧠 My latest work has been on LLM's for data and image processing.
+- 🧠 Lately I have been working with llms for data and image processing.
 - 💬 Feel free to reach out to me about projects we could talk about/collaborate on !!
 - 📫 Drop me an [email](mailto:anupamasudheer@duck.com).